THE FRIENDSHIP FORCE OF SOUTHERN OREGON

 This Club is not organized and shall not be operated for pecuniary gain or profit.
 No part of the property of the Club and no part of its net earnings shall inure to the benefit of any private individual.
 This Club shall never be authorized to engage in a regular business of a kind ordinarily carried on for profit or in any other Club activity except in furtherance of the purposes stated above for which the Club is organized.
 The Club shall never engage in propaganda, attempt to influence legislation, or participate in any political campaign on behalf of any candidate for public office, nor shall any part of its property or any part of the income therefrom be devoted to such purpose.

 ARTICLE III: Members

 Any individual is eligible who supports the goals and purposes of The Friendship Force and is willing to pay the required annual dues and to abide by these bylaws.
-A member is in good standing after having completed an application form and paying the annual dues.
+A member is in good standing after having completed an application form and paying the annual dues and purchasing a badge.
 Only Members in good standing shall be entitled to vote and participate in Club meetings.

 ARTICLE IV: Board Of Directors

 The Board of Directors shall consist of the elected officers of the Club, the present Exchange Directors, Standing Committee Chairpersons, and any additional members appointed by a majority vote of the existing Board.
 The immediate past President and immediate past Exchange Directors are expected to sit on the Board for one year in an ex-officio capacity.
 The members of the Board of Directors shall serve for terms as designated by Article VI, Section 1.

 The duties of the Board shall be: